-Wearing cotton or jeans as the outer layer during your trip to the Þríhnjúkagígur volcano tour is not allowed.
+Wearing cotton or jeans as the outer layer during your trip to the Thrihnjukagigur volcano tour is not allowed.
 Please wear suitable waterproof clothes and sturdy hiking shoes for this trip.
-It's always the same temperature inside the crater – about 5–6°C (42–43°F).
-The Þríhnjúkagígur volcano tour involves a hike of approximately 3 km (2 miles) each way.
+It's always the same temperature inside the crater – about 42–43F (5-6 C).
+The Thrihnjukagigur volcano tour involves a hike of approximately 2 miles (3 kilometers) each way.
 The walk usually takes around 45–50 minutes (depending on the condition of people in the group).
 A guide will be with you at all times during the walk.

 See our accommodation levels below and our preferred accommodation partners under each day in the daily itinerary.